1. Home of Anthemios

 It was originally the home of Anthemius, praetorian prefect of the eastern territory and grandfather of the emperor of the western Roman territory.
 He was assassinated in 472 BC.
 His mansions were turned into a home for the elderly and a church.
 It was located in the homonymous district in the western part of Constantinople, close to the cistern of Mokios on the seventh hill.

-It was founded by Stephan, a courtier of the emperor Marcian (450-457).
-Stephan is honored as a saint, commemorated on February 26th.
-It is noteworthy that this is the only foundation which had been operating until the fall of Constantinople (last mention in 1446).
-It was located on the Golden Horn gulf in the vicinity of the Plateia Gate (today known as Un Kapanı Kapısi).
+Saint Stephen (Feb.
+27) served as a courtier of the Emperor Maurice (582-602).
+After retiring from public service, he founded a hospice for the aged (gerokomeion), which abutted on a hostel for strangers.
+It is noteworthy that this is the only home for the aged, out of twenty-seven that existed in Constantinople, which had been operating until the fall of Constantinople (last mention in 1446).
+It was located on the Golden Horn gulf in the vicinity of the Plateia Gate (today known as Un Kapanı Kapısi), in the Armatios district.
+Saint Stephen reposed in peace in the year 614.

 3. Home of Geragathe